(Fall 2018 information will be posted as soon as it is available.)

-- January 17, 2014: Semester Ends (Classes offered in English typically end before the end of the semester)
+- January 26, 2018: Semester Ends (Classes offered in English typically end before the end of the semester and before the holidays)

 The date for submission of final papers is at the lecturer's discretion.